omec-project/gnbsim/docs/config.md

 - **gnbs:**
     List of gNB's to be simulated.
 Each item in the list holds configuration specific to a gNB.
-    Support of Multiple gNBs: Two gnbs are configured by default.
-So User can create profiles by using these gnbs.
+    Support of multiple gNBs: Two gNBs are configured by default.
+So, User can create profiles by using these gNBs.
     Configuration of two gNBs can be found here

         gnb: